Wolfpack (video game): Gameplay

-Technology

-The game reflects a number of advances in technology that occurred during the course of World War II.
 Each mission takes place during a particular year of the war.
 In later years new submarine classes are available to the player, with advances such as greater underwater speed.
 Destroyers gain radar and active sonar for detection of submarines, and hedgehog antisubmarine weapons, to supplement the depth charges, guns and passive sonar of the earlier destroyers.

 Reception

 Computer Gaming World gave the game two stars out of five.
 The magazine stated that its claim of being a "precise simulation" with "unprecedented realism" was false, as was the claim that it supported VGA graphics beyond the opening screen.
 The magazine concluded, "this reviewer does not consider WolfPack to have any real long-term sustainability", albeit enjoyable as a game.
 The magazine stated in February 1994 that the CD version was compelling because of "intriguing soundtrack", mission editor, and ease of play for newcomers, but in April 1994 said that poor graphics made Silent Service II "much preferable to this depth-charged offering".

 In 1994, PC Gamer US named Wolfpack the 34th best computer game ever.
 The editors wrote, "There are more complicated sub sims around, but if you're looking for nail-biting excitement and an interface that lets you experience the visceral tension of the Battle of the North Atlantic, look no farther than Wolfpack on CD-ROM."